gaehlerm/SoftwareEngineering/README.md

 # Automatization

 // wirte a chapter about automatization? https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_78 and create the whole automatization process upfront -> source?
+// See 97-things-every-programmer-should-know chapter 42.
+The build should be one step running through without any warnings or errors.
+Warnings are unnecessary mental work.
+Even if ignored.
+Clean them up immediately. -> where did I write something similar before?

 According to DRY, you should not repeat yourself.
 This is also true for processes like building and testing of your software.
 And the solution is quite easy: You have to automate everything.
 Use all your build, test and CI tools in order to do so.